Foreign Direct Investment

 - Technology Transfer.
 Foreign direct investment often introduces world-class technologies and technical expertise to developing countries.

 However, there are also a few drawbacks:

 - Strategic Industries.
-Many countries protect certain strategic industries, like defense, from foreign direct investment in order to maintain control from foreign entities.
+Many countries protect certain strategic industries, like defense, from foreign direct investment to maintain control from foreign entities.

 - Long-term Capital Movement.
 Some critics argue that once a foreign investment becomes profitable, capital really begins to flow out of the host country and to the investor's country.

 - Disruption of Local Industry.
 There is some concern that foreign direct investment may disrupt local industry and economies by attracting the best workers and creating income disparity.

 For international investors, seeking out investments in countries with sustainable and growing foreign direct investment is a popular strategy.
 These levels can be found on websites like the United Nations Conference on Trade and Development (UNCTAD).

 Foreign direct investment also plays an important role on a microeconomic level.
 Domestic companies that expand into foreign markets can realize significant growth.
 Moreover, exposure to more than one country also enhances diversification.
 On the flip side, foreign companies operating in emerging markets can be targets for foreign direct investments themselves, creating opportunities for investors.

 One great example of a successful foreign direct investment is Suzuki Motor Company's joint venture in India through Maruti Suzuki India Limited.
 Since the joint venture was created, the company has become a market leader in India's automobile industry.
 And Suzuki's majority ownership stake has since provided it with billions in profits over the years.

 Here are some tips for investing in companies active in foreign direct investments: